-Grand Falls is a seasonal mud-colored 181ft waterfall on the Little Colorado River in a Grand Canyon-like gorge in the Navajo Nation near Flagstaff, Arizona.
+Grand Falls is Arizona’s seasonal flow 181ft ‘chocolate’ waterfall where the Little Colorado River drops over Grand Canyon-like cliffs in the Navajo Nation.

 Havasu Falls is one of the most beautiful waterfalls I have ever seen as it drops 90ft off reddish travertine cliffs into colorful turquoise pools below.

 Mooney Falls is the tallest of the Havasupai Reservation waterfalls plunging some 190ft in a tall singular column amongst ominous-looking travertine cliffs.